joshlf/gopack/README.md

 <!--
 Copyright 2014 The Authors.
 All rights reserved.
-Use of this source code is governed by a BSD-style license that can be found in the LICENSE fil
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.
 -->

 gopack [![Build Status](https://travis-ci.org/joshlf13/gopack.svg?branch=master)](https://travis-ci.org/joshlf13/gopack)